thomasgolian/network-engineering-labs/redundant-campus-core-hsrp-etherchannel/README.md

 ## What does this command do?

 Remove the static route that exactly matches this destination + mask + next-hop from the running configuration.

-*I fixed it with that command but I didn't realize I unintentionally built ECMP (Equal-Cost Multi-Path) attached to two HSRP routers.
-But now it makes much more sense*

 The router: